You’ve got a Western Digital Elements external hard drive. Or you’re thinking of getting one.

-When you click on it you’ll see a menu.
+When you click on it, you’ll see a menu.

 Pick backup now from the menu.

-Your First WD Elements Time Machine Backup
+Your First Backup: WD Elements With Time Machine

 Your first backup may take a little while in preparation and in backing up.

 The first backup is of everything.
+All your files.

 And this could take a while.
 But it all happens in the background and you can carry on using your Mac while the backup happens.

 Just leave your Mac computer plugged into power.
 And your WD Elements drive connected up.